Docs & Files

 Need a place to take notes during a meeting?
 Use a text doc.
 Want to add reference material that others on the project need?
 Use a text doc.

-Give it a title, add your text, and then use the buttons below the post to either Save as a draft or Post your document to the project.
-You can also choose who should be notified about your post.
+Give it a title, add your text, and then use the buttons below to Save it as a draft, Post your document, or Schedule it to post later.
+You can also choose who should be notified about your post:

 Document Versioning